Yuvan Shankar Raja: 2021 to present

+In 2023, Custody released.
+He composed music for Amazon web-series Modern Love Chennai.

+In 2024, After two decades, Yuvan and Vijay have reunited for The Greatest of All Time, marking their second collaboration since Puthiya Geethai.
+The first single, "Whistle Podu," sung by Vijay, broke records with 25.5 million views in 24 hours.

+Yuvan later revealed that Vijay has sung one more song in the movie.
+The second single, "Chinna Chinna Kangal," released on Vijay's birthday, features his vocals alongside an AI-recreated version of the late Bhavatharini's voice, making it a heartfelt tribute.
+Later, Venkat Prabhu revealed, "Vijay sir personally came forward to sing Chinna Chinna Kangal to pay tribute to the memory of Bhavatharani."
+Subsequent tracks "Spark" and "Matta" have garnered mixed and energetic responses, respectively.

 Other languages

 Besides Tamil films, he has also scored music for films in other South Indian languages.
 Around 35 of the Tamil films, for which he had composed music, were afterwards dubbed into Telugu, Kannada or Malayalam languages as were the respective soundtracks.
-Apart from these ones, he also worked "straightly" on Telugu projects such as Seshu, Malli Malli Chudali, Happy, Raam, Raju Bhai and Aadavari Matalaku Ardhalu Verule, making him a well-known popular composer in Andhra Pradesh, also.
-His Telugu album Oy! had become a grand success as it topped the charts for several weeks.
-Yuvan's Panjaa, which released in 2011, has created all-time records, creating new waves (trends) as a rocking album in Andhra Pradesh.
-Yuvan has signed up for a Hollywood animated film named Woolfell, presented by Haricane Studios in 2015.
+Apart from these ones, he also worked "straightly" on Telugu projects such as Seshu, Malli Malli Chudali, Happy, Raam, Raju Bhai and Aadavari Matalaku Arthale Verule and Oy!, making him well-known and popular in Telugu cinema also.
+He also worked on the soundtrack for Panjaa.
+Yuvan's Oxygen, was released in 2017.

 Other work

 Playback singing

 Besides scoring, Yuvan Shankar Raja is a noted playback singer as well.
 As of August 2011, he has sung over 80 songs, mostly his own compositions, and several times he recorded for his father Ilaiyaraaja and his brother Karthik Raja.
 He lent his voice first in 1988, when he was eight years old for a song in the film En Bommukutty Ammavukku, composed by his father.
 Since then, he frequently sang for his father in films such as Anjali (1990), Chatriyan (1990), Thalattu Ketkuthamma (1991), Friends (2001), Kaathal Jaathi (2002), Ramana (2003) and Neethane En Ponvasantham (2012).
 Under his brother's direction, he had sung in the films Naam Iruvar Namakku Iruvar (1998), Ullam Kollai Poguthae (2001) and Veyilodu Vilayadu (2012).
 He had also performed a song for the film Siddu +2 (2010), composed by his friend Dharan, and had lent his voice for the theme song for the World Classical Tamil Conference 2010, set to tune by A. R. Rahman.
 In 2013, he sang a song for Rahman in the film Maryan.

 However, he is better known as a singer of his own compositions.
 Films, featuring some of his most popular songs as a singer, include Thulluvadho Ilamai, April Maadhathil, Pudhupettai, Pattiyal, Azhagai Irukkirai Bayamai Irukkirathu (in which he had sung all songs), Deepavali, Kattradhu Thamizh, Siva Manasula Sakthi, Sarvam, Paiyaa and Naan Mahaan Alla, the latter earning him a Filmfare nomination for the Best Male Playback Singer Award.